kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 ```
 Our lambda will send a request to http://httpbin.org/uuid and if the call is succesful it will log `Response acquired succesfully!
 Uuid: {RECEIVED_UUID}`

-4. To trigger the lambda with event you need to create the `Subscribtion`
+4. To trigger the lambda with an event you need to create the Subscribtion
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: eventing.kyma.cx/v1alpha1